United Kingdom Capital Gains Tax Calculator 2025

 Step-by-Step Guide for Calculating Capital Gains Tax in the UK

-• Purchase price (initial investment amount)
+• Purchase Price: Initial investment amount.

-• Sale price (amount received upon sale)
+• Sale Price: Amount received upon sale.

-• Total value of annual gains (to check if it exceeds the capital gains tax allowance)
+• Total Annual Gains: Check if it exceeds the capital gains tax allowance (£6,000 for 2024).

 1. Determine Your Tax-Free Allowance